Shirleen254/project2/README.md

 * wait for the response
 ________
 ## Known Bugs
-Invalid when date is less than 0 and greater than 31 Invalid when month is greater than 12
+Invalid when date is less than 0
+Invalid when date is more than 31
+Invalid when month is greater than 12
 ________
 ## Technologies Used